Wondering why it’s important to read to your kids? Discover the long-term benefits of reading to children and how it can impact their future.

-Reading to your child now about trucks seems insignificant.
-But because he’s introduced to trucks, he’ll then want to learn about other automobiles.
-And after that, the highways and bridges they travel on.From there, he’ll learn about the construction of bridges and what makes them hold.
+For instance, reading to her now about trucks can seem insignificant.
+But because she was introduced to trucks, she then wants to learn about other automobiles.
+She then wants to learn more about the bridges they travel on, including their construction and what makes them hold.

-He might even build a bridge for a science experiment in school.
-And who knows where this passion will take him even further down the line.
-Introducing our kids to a wide variety of subjects now sets of a chain of knowledge they can’t wait to dig into.
+Later, she might even build a bridge out of science toys.
+And who knows where this passion can take her even further down the line.
+Reading about a wide variety of subjects now sets off a chain of knowledge she can’t wait to dig into down the line.

 6. More confidence